bloominstituteoftechnology/Git-Flow-Practice/README.md

 - [ ] Add your name to the list of names below these instructions
 - [ ] Send your code to Github by using this set of commands in your CLI: `git add .`, `git commit -m "type a message in here explaining what you changed"`, and `git push`
 - [ ] On GitHub, the grey "main" button opposite from the green "Code" button will show your named branch's version of code after refreshing the page
-- [ ] Create a Pull Request through the top menu of the repository on GitHub; click the green New Pull Request button, then use your own student fork as the base (compare across forks, myuser/firstName-lastName -> myuser/main). *DO NOT MERGE THE PULL REQUEST!*
+- [ ] Create a Pull Request through the top menu of the repository on GitHub; click the green New Pull Request button, then use your own student fork as the base to compare myuser/firstName-lastName to myuser/main. *DO NOT MERGE THE PULL REQUEST!*

 ## ADD your name to this list